YakaryBovine/Sundren/Rules/Combat/Actions in Combat.md

 When it’s a given participant’s turn in combat, they can take their action.
 There are four different kinds of actions in combat or other time-sensitive situations.
 ## Main Actions
-Main Actions are actions that take up most of the actor’s round.
-Attacking someone, manipulating some device, applying first aid to a downed ally, casting a spell, or other complex actions that would take several seconds to perform are all Main Actions.
+Main Actions are actions that take up most of the actor’s round. [[Attacking]] someone, manipulating some device, applying first aid to a downed ally, casting a spell, or other complex actions that would take several seconds to perform are all Main Actions.
 A participant gets one Main Action every round.
 ## Move Actions
 Move Actions involve moving up to the participant’s normal movement rate.
 Thus, a normal human with a movement rate of 30 feet can move up to that distance with a Move action.
-Climbing, swimming, crossing dif f icult terrain, or other challenging movement usually is only half as fast as normal combat movement.
+Climbing, swimming, crossing difficult terrain, or other challenging movement usually is only half as fast as normal combat movement.
 A participant gets one Move action per round, though they can also choose to spend their Main Action taking an additional Move action if they wish.

 A combatant in melee who moves away from their enemy must take a *Fighting Withdrawal* action or suffer a free Instant attack from all enemies in melee with them.
 A Move action must spend all its movement at once; it cannot split it around a Main Action.
 Thus, it’s not possible to move 10 feet, shoot a foe with a Main Action, and then dive another 20 feet behind cover.
 ## On Turn Actions